Celebrating 30 Years!

 SUMP-THING’S HAPPENING!
-From a neglected and trash filled storm water basin, locally referred to as a ‘sump,’ a community nature preserve is flourishing.
+From a neglected and trash filled stormwater basin, locally referred to as a ‘sump,’ a community nature preserve is flourishing.
 The vision statement adopted by the Garden City based community group was simply "to establish a local green space for the demonstration of environmental stewardship through education and volunteer community services."
-The concept developed into the Garden City Bird Sanctuary - a protected seven acre nature refuge at a County storm water basin (sump) next to a local playground.
+The concept developed into the Garden City Bird Sanctuary - a protected nine acre nature refuge at a County stormwater basin (sump) next to a local playground.
 Since the initial volunteer led site clean-up in 1995, over 10,000 people have been active in this effort to improve the environment and educate residents on the meaning of environmental stewardship in the community.
+The initial work was done under a Nassau County Adopt-A-Spot program.
+Technical assistance came from Hofstra University and funds were donated by local residents.
+The National Tree Trust awarded grants of seedlings under their Community Tree Planting program.
+Boy and Girl Scout troops joined to work at the Sanctuary.
+The enthusiasm continued to build and by 1996, "sump-thing" new began.
+Nassau County officially designated the sump as the ‘Garden City Bird Sanctuary.’

 On April 27, 1996, Nassau County Executive Tom Gulotta led a formal dedication ceremony at the site, proclaiming it officially as “The Garden City Bird Sanctuary”.
 Village officials joined the nearly 200 people welcoming the birth of the new nature refuge.
 That November, the County Executive returned to the Bird Sanctuary to hold a press conference where, because of the continued success of Garden City’s pilot project, he extended the program on a County basis to all interested communities.
 At the May 1997 Anniversary Festival, attended by over 300 guests, Nassau County installed a “Pride In Nassau’s Environment” sign at the entrance to reflect the continued support for the project.